Eleanor Jane Campion

 Royal Drawing School, Shoreditch, London

 I suppose I am something of an example of the focus of my work.
 Since entering spiritual direction myself, my life has deepened and expanded in ways I could not have anticipated.
 I have rediscovered New Zealand and my roots.
 I have discovered that a contemplative life is far from sitting still.
 Quite the opposite.
 I am still committed to sharing the very best of what I have learned and trained for.
 And I am most alive when I am painting, but utterly unconcerned about using my marketing skills on myself.
+I have to paint.
 That's how I am made.

 When you work with me, you encounter a surfeit of creativity, warm and generous hospitality, boundless compassion and a sharp marketing-communications brain.
 Most of all, I hope you will catch the idea that these lives of ours are a gift and a grand adventure.
 Yes, an eternal one.